Water Reliability Plan

 Water Reliability Plan Projects

-The projects making up the Water Reliability Plan will happen sequentially and work together to fortify the system so it is ready to supply continuous water service during the final, and biggest project, the complete restoration of the Clearwell.
+The projects making up the Water Reliability Plan will happen sequentially and work together to fortify the system so it is ready to supply continuous water service during the final, and biggest project, the complete replacement of the Clearwell.

-Highland Park Pump Station and Rising Mains
+Highland Reservoir Pump Station and Rising Mains

-Highland Park Pump Station and Rising Mains
+Highland Reservoir Pump Station and Rising Mains

 A new pump station will be built to replace the existing Pump Station, near the intersection of N. Negley Avenue and Mellon Terrace.
 The existing pump station will be demolished.
 New supply mains will built to connect the Highland II Reservoir to the new pump station, and new rising mains will be built to connect the new pump station to the surrounding water system.
 The new pump station will have an increased pumping capacity and will serve as a redundant supply to both the Highland II and Highland I Reservoirs' systems.